AbhijithMogaveera/WhatsInGradle/README.md

-Version catelog was never a replacement for `buildSrc` its just there for better mangement for dependencies version, lets see how to reduce boilerplate in our buildScript wihtout using `buildSrc`
+Version catalogue was never a replacement for `buildSrc` its just there for better mangement for dependencies version, lets see how to reduce boilerplate in our buildScript wihtout using `buildSrc`

 Why avoid buildSrc and use this method ..?
 Making changes in buildSrc cause the entire project to be recompiled this way we can solve this problem